Impact on Thrift Savings Plan Accounts

 A TSP account also can be garnisheed with a writ, order, summons, or other similar document in the nature of a garnishment that is brought to enforce a participant’s child support or alimony obligation.
 The TSP calls such a document a “legal process.”

-The TSP will review only a complete copy of a court order or legal process.
+The TSP will review only a complete copy of a court order or legal process; it will not review drafts of legal documents.
 To be complete, a court order must contain all pages and attachments.
 It also must provide (or be accompanied by a document that provides):

 • the participant’s Social Security number;